jcaraballo/vagrant-box-ubuntu-desktop-noble/README.md

-# vagrant-box-ubuntu-desktop-jammy
+# vagrant-box-ubuntu-desktop-noble
-Resources to create a Vagrant Base Box with an Ubuntu Desktop 22.04 LTS (Jammy Jellyfish)
+Resources to create a Vagrant Base Box with an Ubuntu Desktop 24.04.1 LTS (Noble Numbat)

 ## Requires